 The BioDigital Human allows you to explore the human body and health conditions in real time, interactive 3D thanks to a technology called WebGL.
-Without WebGL, the Human simply wouldn’t be the Human!
-You’d have to settle for the images, text, or video that you see on traditional websites.
+Without WebGL, the Human simply would not be the Human!

 To find out whether WebGL is enabled in your browser, click here to run a quick WebGL test.
-If you don't see a spinning cube at the previous link, select your browser below and follow the steps provided to enable WebGL:
+If you do not see a spinning cube at the previous link, select your browser below and follow the steps provided to enable WebGL:

-Chrome offers full support for WebGL on all platforms, so if you’re having trouble running WebGL on Chrome, you simply may need to update to a more recent version of Chrome.
+Chrome offers full support for WebGL on all platforms, so if you are having trouble running WebGL on Chrome, you simply may need to update to a more recent version of Chrome.

 If you are using the most recent version of Chrome and are still having trouble, make sure the "Use hardware acceleration when available" setting is enabled in your Chrome settings by taking the following steps:

 - Go to chrome://settings in your address bar, or click the three dots in the upper-right corner of the browser window and select Settings.

 - Scroll to the bottom of the page and click Advanced.

 - In the System section, toggle Use hardware acceleration when available to the ON position (the button should be blue).

 - Click the Relaunch button to restart Chrome and apply your new settings.

 If you are having trouble running WebGL in Firefox, please take the following steps: